 - Find a local Oncologist in your town

-What are the symptoms and signs of brain cancer?
+What are brain cancer symptoms and signs?

 Although there are few early signs, the most common symptoms of brain cancer are weakness, difficulty walking, seizures, and headaches.
 Other common symptoms are nausea, vomiting, blurry vision, or a change in a person's alertness, mental capacity, memory, speech, or personality.
 These symptoms can also occur in people who do not have brain cancer, and none of these symptoms alone or in combination can predict that a person has brain cancer.
 Cancer can occur in any part of the brain (for example, occipital, frontal, parietal, or temporal lobes, brainstem, or meningeal membranes).
 A few brain cancers may produce few or no symptoms (for example, some meningeal and pituitary gland tumors).